obsidianmd/obsidian-developer-docs/en/Themes/App themes/Submit your theme.md

+---
+aliases:
+  - Publish your theme
+description: Prepare a release and submit your theme to the Obsidian Community directory for review and publishing.
+permalink: themes/app-themes/submit-theme
+publish: true
+---
 If you want to share your theme with the Obsidian community, the best way is to submit it to the Obsidian Community directory at [community.obsidian.md](https://community.obsidian.md).
 Once we've reviewed and published your theme, users can install it directly from within Obsidian.
 It'll also be featured in the [theme directory](https://community.obsidian.md/themes) on the Obsidian website.

 You only need to submit the initial version of your theme.
 After your theme has been published, users can automatically download new releases from GitHub directly from within Obsidian.